-Dependencies among different components can be defined using the requires attribute and the name of the component.
+Dependencies among components and to components of other requirements can be defined using the requires attribute and the name of the component.
 The dependency graph for components will be calculated and values will be aggregated in the correct order for each field.